 Stimulation of the immune system in this way is not without adverse side effects.
 Many have pointed out that these treatments are essentially removing the brakes from the immune system.
 If you have ever seen a movie or TV show where the brakes of a car are cut you know that this usually ends up in a fiery crash.
 The effect may not be quite as catastrophic but, cancer immunotherapy treatments have been shown to sometimes attack a patients normal tissues.
 This can lead to organ inflammation, diabetes or rheumatoid arthritis.
 The hope is to make treatments that are even more specific to a cancer cell type to minimize these adverse effects.

-BMG LABTECH is proud to play a small part in the ongoing research into new / improved cancer immunotherapies.
+BMG LABTECH is proud to play a small part in the new / improved cancer immunotherapy research.
 What follows are just a few recent examples of researchers who used their BMG microplate reader for their studies.

 ‘Regulation of the effector function of CD8+ T cells by gut microbiota-derived metabolite butyrate’ by Luu et al., studied butyrate (a short-chain fatty acid) which has been shown to have anti-inflammatory capacity.
 As the title indicates butyrate plays a role in regulation of CD8+ T cells.
 Part of this regulation involves the inhibition of histone deacetylase (HDAC) activity.
 Looks like BMG’s Omega series microplate reader did a great job in their fluorometric HDAC activity assay!
 The authors propose that HDAC inhibitors could be useful tools to modulate T-cell function to improve anti-cancer effects.